chaos-polymtl/lethe/doc/source/examples/multiphysics/bubble-detachment-shear-flow/bubble-detachment-shear-flow.rst

 +-------------------------------------------------------------------------------------------------------------------+

 The quantity of interest of this problem is the detachment time :math:`t_\text{det}`.
 It is defined as the last time where the number of closed contour of the phase order field is equal to 1.
 From this, we derive the detachment volume :math:`V_\text{det}`, which is the bubble volume at :math:`t_\text{det}`.
 We perform numerous simulations by changing the shear rate and compute the detachment times and volumes using the python scripts provided.
 Those results are then compared to the results from Mirsandi *et al.* [#mirsandi2020]_
+Below, all the parameters are set for a simulation whose shear rate :math:`S = 500 \ \text{s}^{-1}`.
+Detailed instructions on how to generate the parameters files automatically are given in the "Running the Simulation" section of this example.

 -----------------
 Parameter File